DCAN-Labs/cifti-connectivity/README.md

 ### Server-Dependent Arguments

 If these arguments are excluded, then by default the wrapper will use hardcoded paths which are only valid on the RUSHMORE or Exacloud servers.
 If this script is run on a different server or locally, then these arguments are required.
+However, if there is already a `wb_command` file in the user's BASH PATH variable, then the script will use that.

 `--mre_dir` takes one argument, a valid path to the MRE compiler runtime directory.
 Example: `--mre_dir /usr/home/code/Matlab2016bRuntime/v91`